untangle/ngfw_pkgs/untangle-development-kernel/files/usr/share/doc/untangle-development-kernel/README.txt

 -------------------------

-This only needs to be run once, when you start using the qemu
+This only needs to be run once, when you start using the qemu framework.
+In addition to the base Debian distribution (jessie or stretch) specified via -r, you can also target a specific Untangle distribution via -d; right now only "stable" (the default, what's on the latest release-* branch) or "testing" (what's on the master branch) are supported
-framework:

-  ut-qemu-mkimage -u -f ~/images/stretch-uvm.qcow2 -a amd64 -r stretch
+  ut-qemu-mkimage -u -f ~/images/stretch-uvm.qcow2 -a amd64 -r stretch -d stable

-You can later create additional images of course, for instance to test a new release.
+You can of course create additional images at any time, for instance to test a new release.

 Note that you can mount the resulting qcow2 image, to copy files or